Wind power in New Jersey: Atlantic Shores

+Shell announced in January 2025 that it would be abandoning its investment in the Atlantic Shores offshore wind project, citing market challenges, rising competition and regulatory uncertainty under President Donald Trump's administration.

 Cancelled projects

 Fisherman's Energy

 In May 2011, Cape May-based Fisherman's Energy submitted an application to the Board of Public Utilities (BPU) under the Offshore Wind Economic Development Act for a demonstration project to build six wind turbines 2.5 mi off the coast at Atlantic City called Fisherman's Atlantic City Windfarm.
 The wind farm was projected to come on line late 2012, but in August of that year the BPU announced they would delay until the end of the year acting on the application.
 A decision was expected on April 30, 2013.
 A controversial report released in 2012 questions the economic benefits for the state.

 In March 2014, the New Jersey Board of Public Utilities rejected a proposal to build the off-shore wind farm, citing financial irregularities and viability.
 In May 2014, the federal Department of Energy awarded a grant for up to $47 million calling the project "innovative".
 The revised plan was to install five 5-megawatt turbines three miles off Atlantic City.
 The project will test a twisted jacket foundation, which is a new type of offshore platform that is cheaper to make and install than traditional platforms.
 In August 2014, the Superior Court of New Jersey's Appellate Division order the BPU to reconsider its decision in light of the grant and the financial plan presented by Fisherman's.
 Ground breaking for the onshore portion of the project took place in December 2014.
 It is one of the few offshore wind farms in the United States to proceed to that stage.
 After years of wrangling with the BPU, Fisherman's Energy reconfigured its plans in attempt to proceed with the project.
 The Department of Energy rescinded its grant to the Windfarm in 2017, citing the lack of progress finding a purchaser for the power.
 Fisherman's Energy laid off all of its staff and suspended its operations.
 It was later sold to EDF Renewables.